sniclasj/vexillological-vexation/README.md

 } = require("../vex-vex");
 ```

-- In this instance, the game object referred to in the test must be exported to our testing file using module exports as shown below.
+- Secondly, in this instance, the game object referred to in the test must be exported to our testing file using module exports as shown below.
 Note: Curly braces are used as eventually more objects and functions will be being exported.

 ```javascript
 if (typeof module !== "undefined") module.exports = {